Robbie-LiamProjects/PokemonGenerator/README.md

 - Extra:
 - Small:

+### Figures
+Figures contains various output figures that were generated from the development of the models.

+### Examples
+Examples contains the poster that was written up for the assignment submission explaining the project. ***#TODO*** There also some python notebooks showing off how the GAN and CNN work.

 #### Pokemon GAN/CNN
 These files are python notebooks used to develop the assignment.
 Currently being updating into a more friendly format.

-### Examples
-***#TODO*** Examples contains some python notebooks showing off how the GAN and CNN work